gebn/bmc_exporter/README.md

 The location of this file defaults to `secrets.yml` in the current working directory, and can be overridden with `--session.static.secrets`.
 Anonymous login and the presence of a "BMC key" (IPMI v2.0 only), while supported by the underlying library, are not currently implemented.

-If this is not workable for your requirements, you can implement a custom provider to do practically anything.
+If you require something different, you can implement a custom provider to do practically anything, e.g. retrieve the credentials dynamically from [Vault](https://www.vaultproject.io/).
 Abstractions have been created to make this easier, including one that only requires implementing the equivalent of a `Credentials(target) (username, password)` method.
 See the `session` package for more details.

 ### Scrape Interval

 A scrape interval of 30s is recommended.
-The IPMI specification recommends a 60s (+/-3s) timeout on sessions, so provided your scrape interval is below this, ceteris paribus, this will be the only session for the lifetime of the exporter process.
+The IPMI specification recommends a 60s (+/-3s) timeout for sessions on the BMC, so provided your scrape interval is below this, ceteris paribus, this will be the only session for the lifetime of the exporter process.
-If deployed in a pair as recommended in the [Deployment](#Deployment) section, this will result in a scrape every 60s to each exporter assuming perfect round-robin.
+If deployed in a pair as recommended in the [Deployment](#Deployment) section, this will result in each exporter scraping every 60s, assuming perfect round-robin.
 If `bmc_collector_session_expiries_total` increases at a constant rate, this may indicate the scrape interval is too large, but could also be caused by contended or non-conformant BMCs.

 ### Scrape Timeout

-Scraping a healthy, available BMC in the same data centre takes a fraction of a second, however this will never be the case for all targets with any sizeable fleet.
+Scraping a healthy, available BMC from within the data centre takes a fraction of a second, however this will never be the case for all targets with any sizeable fleet.
 The exporter will retry commands outside a session in an exponential back-off, but retrying inside a session has been known to cause corrupted responses (#29), so we re-establish the session after 5 seconds.
-It has an internal time to allow for each scrape, defaulting to 8s (to allow wiggle room before the default Prometheus scrape timeout of 10s) and overridable via `--scrape.timeout`.
+Each scrape also has a timeout within the exporter, defaulting to 8s (to allow wiggle room before the default Prometheus scrape timeout of 10s) and overridable via `--scrape.timeout`.
 The idea behind this is that *some* data is better than no data.
 If a BMC is excruciatingly slow, it is better to return a subset of metrics than nothing whatsoever.
 This can only be done if the exporter knows to give up on the BMC before Prometheus gives up on the exporter.
 The exporter always exposes a `bmc_up` metric with whether it finished the scrape successfully.
-All targets in Prometheus that hit the exporter should be permanently `UP`, regardless of the underlying machine.
+All targets in Prometheus that hit the exporter should show as `up`, regardless of the underlying machine.
 If this is not the case, it suggests something wrong with the exporter or Prometheus configuration rather the BMC.

 ## Metrics